-Is there a well-conceived plan, including tangible metrics, to evaluate the outcomes of the proposed project?
+Is there a well-conceived plan, including tangible metrics aligned with the goals and pilot timeline, to evaluate the outcomes of the proposed project?

 · STEM education, disciplinary, interdisciplinary, and workforce needs

 To what extent would the project fulfill STEM education, disciplinary, interdisciplinary, and workforce needs?